 That article’s intent was most likely to be humorous but it failed miserably.

 To geekbonchic: I agree with you on the fact that public figures should expect to be talked about but I have always found disdain for criticisms from the press that are not nearly close to constructive.
 Plus she’s fifteen and I think it’s entirely irresponsible.
 So it’s okay to make fun of her for knowing who Edie Sedgwick is [at her age] but then to tell her to act like a child?
 If they want her to act like a child perhaps they should treat her as one and not an adult in their remarks of their interview.
 There was nothing said about the girl’s personality at all.

 ^^ that might be the biggest failing of the article.
-It’s hard to tread the line between satire and venom, and they clearly failed at it.posted almost 5 years ago
+It’s hard to tread the line between satire and venom, and they clearly failed at it.posted over 8 years ago

 Age has nothing to do with ones love of fashion.
 Weather they like the trends now or are intrigued with the trends from another generation.
 They should be encouraging young people to explore their creativity, not bash them for who inspires their creativity.
-Frankly, if i was Taylor I would be pissed after reading this non sense article!posted over 2 years ago
+Frankly, if i was Taylor I would be pissed after reading this non sense article!posted about 6 years ago

 That’s absolutely ostracizing!

 I mean, seriously, being a teenager is all about trying to find your identity and trying out new things to try and discover what you like and don’t like.
 Taylor’s doing just that and broadening her horizon just as the rest of us teenagers are-we have the right to do so.